10 Things every author should have on their home page

 4. Other key section

 Highlight and link to one other important section of your site.
 What is your primary audience looking for?
 What would they want to know after they’ve ‘met’ you?
-Typically this is your bio, a book page or news/blog post.
+Typically this is your bio, a book page, or a news/blog post.

 5. Social media links